S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/resolve-objections.md

 # Resolve Objections

 <summary>
-Use the information revealed by an objection to identify ways to evolve proposals, agreements and actions to a good-enough state.
+Use the information revealed by an objection to identify ways to evolve proposals, policy and actions to a good-enough state.
 </summary>